hmontenegro/biostar-recipes/docs/recipe-howto.md

         }
     }

-This will generate an interface element called
+The file above will generate an interface element called

 ![Cutoff](images/cutoff-parameter.png "Cutoff Parameter")